by Tracy Johnson

 Success on the radio is all about storytelling.
 It’s at the heart of every break every day.
 To be a better storyteller, it serve you well to learn from the best and the best in telling stories for decades has been storytelling the Pixar Way.

 It’s not for you.
 It’s not about you. it’s about your audience’s experience.
 That, by the way, happens through you.
 It takes a certain maturity to step outside of your own experiences and get into the audience’s head.

 This speaks to preparation in detail.
 And editing.
 Oh, and planning.
 You might want to add thinking ahead.
 Then revising it.
 And then adjusting it again.

 How many times have you performed a break that took a twist or turn, leaving you in a different place than you began or expected to be?
 Often, I suspect.

 Think about this one.
 Think about it deeply.
 Play with it.
 Apply it.
 It opens a world of possibilities.
 This rule of storytelling suggests the forward pace and momentum of the story.
-It needs a hero, an action, a challenge, a consequence and an outcome.
+Stories need a hero, an action, a challenge, a consequence and an outcome.

-Again, edit.
-They don’t pay much attention.
+Listeners don’t pay much attention.
 It takes a lot of time and effort to make it simple enough to understand and really GET it.

 Conflict creates entertainment.
 Build a challenge into every single break.
 This can be a powerful tool to enhance your on-air character’s personality traits as developed in the personality brand profile.

 Mystery writers know the outcome of their story before they can possible write the chapters leading to the surprise reveal at the end.
 Reality show producers tell the story of each episode only after they know the final outcome.
-Go and do likewise.

 Strive for excellence, not perfection.
 Perfection is in God’s hands.
 Don’t wait for your content to be perfect.
 It would be great if you could achieve perfection, but you probably won’t.